How to Deal With an Aggressive Divorce Lawyer in Arizona

 Your attorney should close that letter with a warning that you will seek an award of all your attorney fees and costs incurred in issuing those subpoenas.
 Most judges appreciate this approach because it does not involve the court in a dispute as to what documents were or were not turned over.

 Document your disclosure of all relevant documents that have been provided to the aggressive attorney.
-Our Firm uses a Bates numbering system and all exhibits are cross-referenced to each Bates number and the corresponding Disclosure Statement that has been provided to the aggressive attorney.
+Our Firm uses a Bates numbering system, and all exhibits are cross-referenced to each Bates number and the corresponding Disclosure Statement that has been provided to the aggressive attorney.
 Doing so allows you or your attorney to immediately cite the court to the Bates number, the Disclosure Statement, and the date the document was disclosed.

 Avoid prolonged negotiations with an aggressive divorce attorney in Arizona.
-If you need Temporary Orders in place for temporary child custody, child support, alimony and/or payment of community debts, send a written offer that, if not agreeable, will result your filing a motion on a date certain requesting the court schedule a hearing to issue those orders.
+If you need Temporary Orders in place for temporary child custody, child support, alimony, and payment of community debts, send a written offer that, if not agreeable, will result in your filing a motion on a date certain requesting the court schedule a hearing to issue those orders.

 If you submit a settlement offer, provide a date by which you will ask the court to schedule a divorce trial if the case is not settled by a date certain.
 Then do it.

 Create Consequences for an Aggressive Divorce Lawyer in Arizona

 The best way to throw an aggressive divorce attorney off of his or her game is to talk straight, create consequences (i.e., “if/then”) in your communications, and follow through on invoking the powers of the court to resolve the issues.

 Some people spend a significant amount more in attorney fees attempting to avoid going to court against an aggressive attorney than they would have if they had just set the case for trial.